Thamasb/kgy-visual-vfx/README.md

 # Deployment

-This website was developed using [GitPod](https://gitpod.io/workspaces) which was then committed and pushed to GitHub using the GitPod terminal.
+This website was developed using [GitPod](https://gitpod.io/workspaces) which was then committed and pushed to [GitHub.com](https://github.com/) using the [GitPod](https://gitpod.io/workspaces) terminal.

 You can clone or forked this repository from [GitHub.com](https://github.com/) to make a local copy.